rigetti/grove/grove/pyqaoa/README.md

 `maxcut_qaoa.py` takes a graph defined with either NetworkX or a list of node pairs and implements the cost function for MAX-CUT problems.

-`numberpartiition_qaoa.py` takes a list of numbers and set sup a QAOA instance for determining the equal biparitioning of the list.
+`numberpartiition_qaoa.py` takes a list of numbers and sets up a QAOA instance for determining the equal biparitioning of the list.

 ## Run